Equality, Diversity & Inclusion

 Ensure the Research Excellence Framework guidance includes robust procedures relating to special circumstances and family leave and this is publicised to employees.

 We are proud to hold the 'disability confident employer' accreditation from Jobcentre Plus for having a positive approach to employing disabled people.
 We are also a signatory on the MINDFUL EMPLOYER charter and have signed the Time to Change pledge in partnership with the Students' Union.
 Within the higher education sector, we are a member of the Equality Challenge Unit (ECU).

 Our policies also uphold our commitment to EDI.

-The Equality, Diversity & Inclusion Committee, chaired by the Pro Vice-Chancellor Education, is responsible for leading, supporting and guiding staff and students in equality issues.
-The responsibility for day-to-day matters, advice on embedding equalities into all our practices and employee training falls to the Equality, Diversity & Inclusion Manager.
+The responsibility for day-to-day matters, advice on embedding equalities into all our practices and employee training falls to the Equality, Diversity & Inclusion leads for staff and students..

 Our action plans show the measures we are taking to promote EDI.
-The EDI Committee and University Council actively monitor our work and publish findings every year, along with other equality monitoring information as part of our Public Sector Equality Duty.
+The University Council actively monitor our work and publish findings every year, along with other equality monitoring information as part of our Public Sector Equality Duty.